-The bill would amend the General Property Tax Act to permit a local tax collecting unit to exempt from property taxes new construction on eligible principal residences used as a living area.
+The bill would amend the General Property Tax Act (MCL 211.7hh) to permit a local unit of government to exempt from property taxes new construction on eligible principal residences used as a living area.
 The exemption would require a resolution by the local unit's governing body, and the exemption would be effective on the December 31 immediately succeeding the adoption of the resolution.
 An exemption would remain in effect until property was transferred or for a period specified in the resolution (but not to exceed five years), whichever was sooner.
+The resolution granting the exemption could cover all or a portion of the local unit of government.

-Prior to adopting the resolution, the clerk of the local tax collecting unit would have to notify, in writing, the assessor of the tax collecting unit and the legislative body of each taxing unit that levies ad valorem property taxes in the tax collecting unit.
+Prior to adopting the resolution, the clerk of the local unit of government would have to notify in writing the assessor of each local tax collecting unit in the unit of government and the legislative body of each taxing jurisdiction that levies ad valorem property taxes in the local unit of government.
 The clerk would also be required to file notice of a public hearing on the resolution between 20 and 40 days prior to the hearing.
-Adoption of the resolution would have to occur within 30 days after the public hearing and would be subject to applicable statutory and charter provision relating to the approval or disapproval by the chief officer of the tax collecting unit.
+Adoption of the resolution would have to occur within 30 days after the public hearing and would be subject to applicable statutory and charter provision relating to the approval or disapproval by the chief officer of the local unit of government.
 Upon adoption, the resolution would have to be filed with the secretary of state.